Importance of Overlapping Network Nodes in Influence Spreading: Methods and Data

-In addition, we calculate the third metric, \textit{Betweenness Centrality}, derived from the ISM (presented in \cite{kuikka2024detailed}).
-It aligns between In- and Out-Centrality, as it reflects the mediating property of a node.
-The present metric differs from traditional shortest-path-based approaches, e.g., those in \cite{freeman1977measures,barabasi2016network}.
-Instead of relying solely on the shortest paths, the ISM allows one to consider all possible paths, enabling the overall intermediary role of the nodes in the network to be investigated.
+In addition, we calculate the third metric, namely the \textit{Betweenness Centrality}, derived from the ISM (as presented in \cite{kuikka2024detailed}).
+It aligns between the In- and Out-Centrality, as it reflects the mediating property of a node.
+The present metric differs from traditional shortest-path-based approaches, e.g., those introduced in \cite{freeman1977measures,barabasi2016network}.
+Instead of relying solely on the shortest paths, the ISM allows one to consider all possible paths, which enables a more comprehensive assessment of the intermediary role of nodes in the network to be investigated.
 In \cite{modvit2022} and \cite{kuikka2024detailed}, for example, it was pointed out that traditional centrality measures do not capture the full influence of the nodes.
 Any traditional calculation of logic based on the shortest path might lead to an underestimation of the power of the nodes.

 The Betweenness Centrality $b_i$ of a node $i$ is defined based on the concept of network cohesion $\mathscr{C}$ that represents the total influence across the entire network and is calculated as follows: